tsoding/wcc/README.md

 # wcc

+**WARNING!
+The language is in an active development state and is not even alpha yet.
+Use it at your own risk.
+Nothing is documented, anything can be changed at any moment or stop working at all.**

 Low level language that compiles directly to WebAssembly.
 The goal of the project is to be as close to WebAssembly as possible yet providing nice abstraction mechanisms to speed up the development process.
 The target audience of the language is people who do [raw WebAssembly](https://surma.dev/things/raw-wasm/) development for recreational purposes.

 ## Why not [AssemblyScript](https://github.com/AssemblyScript/assemblyscript)